JackWalpole/splitwavepy/docs/real_data.rst

 Measuring splitting
 ````````````````````

-Now we have prepared data we are ready to measure splitting using **SplitWavePy**.
+Now we have prepared data we are ready to measure splitting.

 First read the shear plane components (horizontals in this case) into a *Pair* object.